How Lighting Can Affect Your Artwork

 Choosing lighting for your pedestal

-When it comes to lighting, it’s crucial to know where you plan to display the sculpture.
-Indoor vs. outdoor, ceiling height, the direction the windows face, etc. all have their unique implications.
+When it comes to artwork lighting, it’s crucial to know where you plan to display the sculpture.
+Indoor vs. outdoor, ceiling height, the direction the windows face, and even the color of the floor, walls, and ceiling all have their unique implications.
 Lighting can also have a huge effect on the mood and feel of a piece.
 For example, one of Wendy’s customers was sure she wanted lower corner lighting on her Madonna statue, but when she tested it out, she realized it gave the piece an ominous feel.
 In contrast, the ambient lighting tends to have a warming, comforting effect.

 We offer a variety of lighting and accessory options, and it can be overwhelming to choose.
 To help with analysis paralysis, one of Wendy’s pro tips is to use a flashlight to experiment with different directional light at different times of day to see which one you like best.